Trump faces federal charges in classified documents case, adding to legal woes

 Trump is the first current or former president to face criminal charges.

-It is the second criminal case for Trump, currently the leading candidate for the Republican nomination for the 2024 presidential election.
-He is due to go on trial in New York next March in a state case stemming from a hush-money payment to a porn star.
+It is the second criminal case for Trump, who is due to go on trial in New York next March in a state case stemming from a hush-money payment to a porn star.

 POPULAR WITH REPUBLICANS